lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **toHaveBeenCalledTimes()**
 <br>

-* check whether mock function has been called specified times
+* check whether mock function has been called a specified number of times

 <br>